ldtteam/MinecoloniesWiki/source/tutorials/datapacks.md

 The data pack folder or zip file can be any valid file name, and will be used to determine the name of the data pack.
 This folder or zip file must contain in its root level a file named **pack.mcmeta**, [with a specific format](<https://Minecraft.gamepedia.com/Data_Pack#pack.mcmeta>).
 It is strongly encouraged to provide a distinct name and description for your data pack: this will show up as a tooltip from the in-game interfaces and /datapack list command.
 To act as a data pack, this should also contain a "data" directory.

 Each folder within that "data" directory acts as a different **namespace**.
-Most mods have their own specific namespaces: for MineColonies, this is "minecolonies".
-As a rule, all folders and files within a datapack, including the namespace folders, **must** have names consisting solely of lowercase alphanumeric characters, underscores (_), dashes (-), and dots (.).
+Most mods have their own namespaces; for MineColonies, this is "minecolonies".
+As a rule, all folders and files within a datapack, including the namespace folders, **must** have names consisting solely of lowercase alphanumeric characters, underscores (_), dashes (-), and/or dots (.).
 Any other characters, including uppercase letters, will cause Minecraft to fail to load the data pack, and give a largely unhelpful error.
 Completely empty names are considered legal and read, but not all mods will support them.

 <p style="font-size:12pt;text-align:center"><b>Data packs are very picky.
 A single misplaced comma, missing quotation mark, or invalid file name will give an error.
 If a file doesn't seem to be applying, or a datapack is giving errors on world load, check your file's formatting first.</b></p>